-For example, Massachusetts residents were exposed to asbestos working in textile mills, power plants and auto parts factories.
-As a result of the vast use of asbestos in different industries, the state ranks 13th in the nation for mesothelioma and asbestosis deaths.
+State residents were exposed to asbestos in textile mills, power plants and auto parts factories.
+The state ranks 11th in the nation for mesothelioma and asbestosis deaths.

-The Boston Naval Shipyard operated from 1801 until 1974 and served as one of the country’s most vital shipbuilding facilities.
+The Boston Naval Shipyard operated from 1801 until 1974.
+It was one of the country’s most vital shipbuilding facilities.
 From 1941 to 1945, the shipyard employed nearly 50,000 workers to build U.S. Navy ships to serve in World War II.

 According to a Navy report, as many as 300 components on each ship contained asbestos.
 The mineral was a primary ingredient in insulation panels, epoxies and gaskets.
 The Navy began regulating the use of asbestos in its ships in 1973 and closed the Boston Naval Shipyard a year later.

 Later that decade, some of the first studies linking asbestos exposure to lung disease entered the public discourse.
-Numerous workers who were exposed to asbestos developed respiratory disorders decades later.
+Numerous workers exposed to asbestos developed respiratory disorders decades later.

 Massachusetts officials have asked for $1 million in private funding to help restore 22 acres of land and water at the Blackburn & Union Privileges Superfund Site.
 The land is polluted by asbestos, lead, arsenic and other hazardous substances.

 From 1915 to 1936, a predecessor of W.R.
 Grace manufactured clutch linings and asbestos brake linings on the site.
-A predecessor of another party involved in the settlement, Tyco Healthcare Group, ran a textile factory from 1946 to about 1983 that used caustic solutions at the site.
+A predecessor of another party involved in the settlement, Tyco Healthcare Group, ran a textile factory from 1946 to about 1983.
+The factory used caustic solutions at the site.

-The Massachusetts Clean Air Act closely resembles the federal law of the same name, which also include provisions for the handling, disposal and transport of asbestos-containing materials.
+The Massachusetts Clean Air Act resembles the federal law of the same name.
+Both directives include provisions for the handling, disposal and transporting of asbestos-containing materials.

-For example, in 2014, the Massachusetts attorney general filed suit against Patriot Environmental Corporation for failure to pay permit fees on at least 24 asbestos projects and a $50,000 penalty for asbestos violations on other projects.
-The suit, which seeks civil penalties and payment of outstanding fines, also alleges the company failed to take proper safety precautions while removing asbestos shingles from a home in Sturbridge.
+In 2014, the Massachusetts attorney general filed suit against Patriot Environmental Corporation.
+The lawsuit claimed a failure to pay permit fees on at least 24 asbestos projects and a $50,000 penalty for asbestos violations on other projects.
+The suit also alleged the company failed to take proper safety precautions while removing asbestos shingles from a house in Sturbridge.